-c) The reporting arrangements are that:
+- c) The reporting arrangements are that: - All reporters should have effective arrangements in place to meet their duty to report breaches of the law. - Reliance cannot be placed on waiting for others to report. - Breaches should be reported as soon as reasonably practicable. - Failure to report when required to do so is a civil offence.

-- All reporters should have effective arrangements in place to meet their duty to report breaches of the law. - Reliance cannot be placed on waiting for others to report. - Breaches should be reported as soon as reasonably practicable. - Failure to report when required to do so is a civil offence.
+Havering via the Pensions Committee, previously agreed the following:

-Havering via the Pensions Committee, agreed the following:
+6. Actions to ensure compliance / reporting

-- 6. Actions to ensure compliance / reporting - a) The named officer for reporting issues to within Havering is currently the Chief Operating Office/Statutory Section 151 Officer.
-Should she be notified of a breach she will set out a plan to: - Obtain clarification of the law where it is not clear to the reporter; - Clarify the facts around the suspected breach where these are not known; - Consider the material significance of the breach taking into account its cause, effect, the reaction to it, and its wider implications, including, where appropriate, dialogue with the trustees or managers; - Establish an adequate timeframe for the procedure to take place that is appropriate to the breach and allows the full report to be made as soon as reasonably practicable; - b) The Chief Operating Officer/Statutory Section 151 Officer or a nominated person will then review and assess if a report should be made to TPR.
-This will normally be within one month of receiving all the appropriate information. - c) The Chief Operating Officer/Statutory Section 151 Officer or nominated person will maintain a system to record breaches even if they are not reported to the Pensions Regulator (the principal reason for this is that the record of past breaches may be relevant in deciding whether to report future breaches); and - d) In order to ensure there is a process for identifying promptly any breaches including those that are so serious they must always be reported, it was agreed that an annual assessment against the following will be carried out and reported alongside the Pension Fund accounts.
+- a) The named officer for reporting issues to within Havering is currently the Interim Statutory Section 151 Officer.
+Should he be notified of a breach he will set out a plan to: - Obtain clarification of the law where it is not clear to the reporter; - Clarify the facts around the suspected breach where these are not known; - Consider the material significance of the breach taking into account its cause, effect, the reaction to it, and its wider implications, including, where appropriate, dialogue with the trustees or managers; - Establish an adequate timeframe for the procedure to take place that is appropriate to the breach and allows the full report to be made as soon as reasonably practicable; - b) The nominated person (Pensions Projects & Contracts Managers, Exchequer & Transactional Services) will then review and assess if a report should be made to TPR.
+This will normally be within one month of receiving all the appropriate information. - c) The nominated person (Pensions Projects & Contracts Managers, Exchequer & Transactional Services) will maintain a system to record breaches even if they are not reported to the Pensions Regulator (the principal reason for this is that the record of past breaches may be relevant in deciding whether to report future breaches); and - d) In order to ensure there is a process for identifying promptly any breaches including those that are so serious they must always be reported, it was agreed that an annual assessment against the following will be carried out as part of the production of the Pension Fund accounts.
 This assessment has been carried out and confirms the following is acceptable. - e) In relation to protecting members' benefits: - Substantially the right money is paid into the scheme at the right time; Confirmed via external audit of accounts - Assets are appropriately safeguarded; Confirmed via external audit of the accounts and Pension Committee monitoring - Payments out of the scheme are legitimate and timely; Confirmed via external audit of the accounts

-- The Fund is complying with any legal requirements on scheme funding which apply to the LGPS; The Fund's Funding Strategy Statement is produced in conjunction the Fund's Actuary and any regulation changes are reviewed and implemented where required. - The Administering Authority is properly considering the investment policy and investing in accordance with it; Confirmed via the work of Pensions Committee and the adoption of a Statutory Investment Strategy Statement. - Contributions in respect of money purchase AVCs are correctly allocated and invested; Confirmed via external audit of the accounts - f) In relation to promoting good administration: - Schemes are administered properly and appropriate records maintained; Confirmed via external audit of the accounts and triennial valuation data verifications - Members receive accurate, clear and impartial information without delay.
+- The Fund is complying with any legal requirements on scheme funding which apply to the LGPS; The Fund's Funding Strategy Statement is produced in conjunction with - the Fund's Actuary and any regulation changes are reviewed and implemented where required. - The Administering Authority is properly considering the investment policy and investing in accordance with it; Confirmed via the work of Pensions Committee and the adoption of a Statutory Investment Strategy Statement. - Contributions in respect of money purchase AVCs are correctly allocated and invested; - Confirmed via external audit of the accounts - f) In relation to promoting good administration: - Schemes are administered properly and appropriate records maintained; Confirmed via external audit of the accounts and triennial valuation data verifications - Members receive accurate, clear and impartial information without delay.
 Confirmed via the methods as set out in the Fund's Communication Strategy.